nasironeeb/hopla/examples/README.txt

   an execution report, offering insights into the status, performance, and resource usage of each job executed within the cluster.

+``hopla`` is designed to run embarrassingly parallel jobs, i.e. independent processes in parallel.
+We recommand to use containers for that purpose.
+These jobs need no communications.

 How It Works
 ------------